 For people with no credit or poor credit, or people who’ve had their applications for credit denied, becoming an authorized user can be one of the few ways to start building a better credit profile.

 Credit mistakes can do damage to both your credit scores

 Shared access to your account information

 The access an authorized user has can vary by card issuer.
-For example, Discover states that an authorized user can request account information, including copies of the billing statements.
+For example, Discover says that an authorized user can request account information, including copies of the billing statements.
 That means that person can see information about how you’re using the card, including when and where you’ve made purchases.
 Additionally, when an authorized user pulls their credit reports, that person may see similar account specifics, like how much you owe on the card and whether you’re current on your payments.

 Sole responsibility for all charges